Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Introduction

-In Section \ref{sec:methods}, we describe the procedure, its basis in closed-testing, and argue that the positive regression dependence on subsets (PRDS) condition necessary for Simes inequality holds.
-We do so by introducing results on the covariance of quadratic forms and the decay structure of covariance terms for parameters when using penalized B-splines in Section \ref{sec:simes}.
-In Section \ref{sec:results}, we vary the degree and amount of differences between two compared smooths and prescribed $\alpha$ levels and show the effect of this variation on actual TDP and type 1 error rates.
-In Section \ref{data_analy}, we apply the procedure to a pre- and post-intervention study of walking gait in children with cerebral palsy to infer how gait differences align with regions of clinical relevance.
+In Section \ref{sec:methods}, we describe the procedure, its basis in closed-testing, and show that the positive regression dependence on subsets (PRDS) condition, sufficient for Simes inequality, holds on the multivariate $\chi^2$ test statistics used in the procedure.
+In Section \ref{sec:results}, we vary the degree of differences between two smooths and prescribed $\alpha$ and show their influence on estimated TDP.
+In Section \ref{data_analy}, we apply the procedure to a study of walking gait in cerebral palsy patients to localize where gait differences occur between strata of two different prosthetic types.
 We conclude in Section \ref{sec:discussion} with a discussion of extensions to arbitrary spline bases, more than two smooths, and small sample sizes.